 Prepare the Child and Parent

-Intubation can be frightening, especially to a child who is already experiencing a medical emergency.
+Intubation is frightening, especially to a child who is already experiencing a medical emergency.
 Young children may not be able to fully understand what is happening, so explain things in terms they can understand: “I need to use this tube to help you breathe.
 It might feel funny or scary, but it will help you feel better.
 If you can be still, it will be easier.”

 If there is time, explain to parents why intubation is necessary, and encourage them to keep their child calm by controlling their own anxiety.
-Young children are typically calmer when a calm parent can comfort them or hold their hand, so if it is safe to do so, encourage the parent to hold the child’s hand or offer other comfort.
-If the parent cannot safely get near the child, encourage the parent to offer verbal reassurances.
+Young children are typically calmer when a calm parent can comfort them or hold their hand, so if it is safe to do so, encourage the parent to hold the child’s hand or offer another comfort.
+If the parent cannot safely get near the child, encourage the parent to offer verbal reassurance.

 Intubate the Patient